commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 ### Build particular update action(s)

-Utility methods provided by the library to compare the specific fields of a ProductProjection and a new ProductDraft , and in turn, build the update action.
+Utility methods provided by the library to compare the specific fields of a ProductProjection and a new ProductDraft, build the update action.
 One example is the `buildChangeNameUpdateAction` which compares names:

 ````java
 Optional<UpdateAction<Product>> updateAction = buildChangeNameUpdateAction(oldProductProjection, productDraft);